sirupsen/vim-execrus/README.md

 ```

 It will just execute `ruby {filename}`.
 Note that the backlashes are required
 for the newlines added for readability purposes (`:help line-continuation`).
+If
+  you are unsure what the file's name should be, run `:echo &filetype` when
+  you're in a file of the type you want to create an Execrus plugin for.
+Your
+  plugin should be `ftplugin/{whatever that outputs}.vim`.

 Note that the priority for "Default Ruby" is 1.
 This means it has the lowest
 execution priotity.
 If we were to create another Ruby plugin to execute